 Strokes should still be visible, but less dramatic than in the foreground.
 They should be shorter or smaller than strokes made in the foreground.
 They should also be a little less defined.
 If you used a very sharp pencil in the foreground, consider using a slightly blunted pencil in the middle ground.
 Also decrease pressure.

-Look at the detail above.
+Look at this detail again.
 The further into the middle distance the grass, the shorter, blunter, and closer together the strokes appear.
 The darkest strokes are a cast shadow, but even within that shadow, notice how the strokes are close together and very short compared to the longer strokes in the foreground.

-The shadows are quite dark in this tree, so I alternated squiggly strokes with straight strokes, usually on a diagonal.
-For these, I used medium pressure and two or more layers to darken the shadows.
+The shadows are quite dark in this tree, so I alternated squiggly strokes with short, diagonal strokes.
+I used medium pressure and two or more layers to darken the shadows.

 One other thing to note is the abrupt transition between dark shadows and lighted areas.
 Because this tree is closer, there is more difference between the lightest highlights and the darkest shadows.
 To emphasize this, I didn’t draw many middle values.
-There will be middle values when the drawing is complete, but for the under drawing, I kept the lights and darks simple.
+There will be middle values when the drawing is complete, but for the under drawing, I kept the values simple.

 In the Far Distance

 The further into the background you go, the less distinct strokes should become and the lighter the values.
-Even when drawing grass, I usually use horizontal strokes placed very close together to draw so that no texture is shown.
+Even when drawing grass, I usually use horizontal strokes placed very close together to draw smooth color in the distant background.
 Sometimes, I use the side of a well sharpened pencil and simply shade the area.
 Whatever type of stroke you choose, use light pressure.

-The illustration below shows the same type of tree as the main tree, but these trees are not as close as the large tree.
+The illustration below shows middle ground trees.
 In reality, they are the same color as the big tree (shown in the detail above), but because they’re further away, the color is less intense and the values will not be as clearly defined.
 To draw this, I used different strokes and different levels of pressure.

 For example, instead of using squiggly strokes to outline the bulk of the tree shape—as I did in the big tree—I didn’t outline the tree shapes at all.
-I used a blunted pencil and a “tapping” (also known as stippling) stroke to add color.
+I used a blunted pencil and a “tapping” (stippling) stroke to add color.
 I started in the shadows and made the dots close together.